SACHSTech/Lesson-Introduction-to-Arrays/README.md

 ## Array Length

-Every array has a built-in field called `length`, which tells you **how many elements** the array contains.
+Every array has a built-in field called `length` that  tells you **how many elements** the array contains:

 ```java
 System.out.println(marks.length);